kangwonlee/uml-for-java-programmers-in-python/README.md

-# uml-for-java-programmers-in-python
+# UML for Java Programmers in Python

-Python implementations of UML for Java Programmers
+Python implementations of UML for Java Programmers by Robert C. Martin (ISBN 978-0131428485)